God Hates Us All

 God Hates Us All is the ninth studio album by American thrash metal band Slayer, released on September 11, 2001, by American Recordings.
 It was recorded over three months at The Warehouse Studio in Vancouver, and includes the Grammy Award-nominated song "Disciple".
 Guitarist Kerry King wrote the majority of its lyrics, taking a different approach from earlier recordings by exploring topics such as religion, murder, revenge, and self-control.
-Stylistically, the album shows a return to Slayer's classic thrash metal sound.
+Stylistically, the album continues the experimentation with the nu metal sound the band adopted on Diabolus in Musica.
 It was Slayer's last album to feature drummer Paul Bostaph until his return on their 2015 album Repentless.

 The album's release was delayed due to its explicit cover artwork, which led to alternative slip covers in some retail outlets, difficulties during mixing, and a change of distributor for the band's label.
 Despite this, God Hates Us All received positive reviews from critics and peaked at number 28 on the Billboard 200.
 By 2009, it had sold over 319,000 copies in the United States.